rstoikos/backup_cisco/README.md

 ```

-Inside folder r2 we now have the new config , and the DIFF file saved
+Inside folder r2 we now have the new config , and the DIFF file saved<br/>

 ```
 root@farm:~/python/netbackup# cd r2